 That’s a police state mentality straight ought of the former DDR, and a much bigger threat than a health insurance mandate.
 Although the “Hope Camera Initiative” was reported as a plan “to blanket high-crime areas with surveillance cameras,” its mission has already begun to creep, and cameras are spreading beyond “high crime” areas.
 How long until most public roadways are under police surveillance with clear “evidence-grade cameras”?
 Once that infrastructure is in place, the possibility for abuse is tremendous–even without facial recognition software, how long will it be until the police decide that they need a license plate recognition software?
 It’s not just a matter of federal power–its a matter of ever increasing government power.

-Tag cloud"Highland Lake" ads art boatbuilding boats bread Christopher class action coffee constitution CookingWithGas DIY drinks ds106 education eggs fail food garden google halloween HeroesCon hydroponics journalism law Michalak music pizza politics privacy Project Reclaim robote rowing salad sausage school shrimp Supreme Court timelapse tomato tomatoes Tuscaloosa video VW wordpress
+Tag cloud"Highland Lake" ads art boatbuilding boats bread Christopher class action coffee constitution cooking CookingWithGas DIY drinks ds106 education eggs fail food google halloween HeroesCon hydroponics journalism law Michalak music pizza politics privacy Project Reclaim robote rowing salad sausage school shrimp Supreme Court timelapse tomato tomatoes Tuscaloosa video VW wordpress